andreasabel/inCode/entry/functor-combinatorpedia.md

 goal is slightly different in spirit.
-The goal is to represent schemas, DSL's, and computations (things like parsers, things to execute, things to consume or produce data) by assembling "self-evident" basic primitives and subjecting them to many *different* successive transformations and combiners.
-The process of doing so:
+The goal is to represent schemas, DSL's, and computations (things like parsers, things to execute, things to consume or produce data) by assembling "self-evident" basic primitives and subjecting them to many *different* successive transformations and combiners (through combinators, free structures, tensors, and other options).
+The process of doing
+so:

 1. Forces you to make explicit decisions about the structure of your computation type as an ADT.